nickplaysjazz/nethack-companion/README.md

 - Ability to create a checklist?
 - Notes section: better handling (delete key, word wrap-around, typing before a set of words pushes those words, etc.).
 Could even do vertical scrolling.
 We can also allow periods, colons, etc here, just not in filenames.
 - Various menus: message lookup, dangerous creatures (user-defined?), xp to level up, wand engraving, ring sink, shop lookup
 - Price list by charisma.
+Better handling of runoff into second window (can't see heading, can't go backwards)
 - Date of run (?)
 - Input file improvements: Checksum on input file, Binary file for inputs instead, maybe json?
 Need to use istream
 - Make it so that you cannot create a file with solely spaces